It’s a joint initiative of IRB Barcelona, the Barcelona Supercomputing Center and the Centre for Genomic Regulation.

 “It’s main feature is its reconfigurable architecture, which can be adapted to the different needs of approaches related to biomedicine, including high performance computing, cloud operations and big data analysis,” explains Sergi Girona, Operations Director at BSC.

-StarLife has cost €1.72 M, 43% of which has been provided by the Catalan Government (through the ERDF), 22% by ”la Caixa” and the remaining 35% from a joint investment made by IRB Barcelona, BSC and CRG.
+StarLife has cost €1.72 M, 43% of which was provided by the Catalan Government (through the ERDF), 22% by ”la Caixa” Foundation and the remaining 35% from a joint investment made by IRB Barcelona, BSC and CRG.